kcorkan/committed-vs-delivered-v2/README.md

 ## Scenarios - Difference between the original committed v delivered

+Displayed Iterations
+For the currently selected project, ...

 Artifact Moving
 If a story is committed to a sprint and the story is accepted within the same sprint before the end date, it will be considered "Delivered" for that sprint.